Chart Color Schemes

 Brahma Lodge has a typical household mix, with a higher-than-average median household size

 Family households account for 68.4% of all households, including 28.0% couples with children, 21.3% couples without children, and 17.4% single parent families.
-Non-family households constitute the remaining 31.6%, with lone person households at 27.9% and group households comprising 3.4% of the total.
-The median household size is 2.6 people, which is larger than the Greater Adelaide average of 2.5.
+Non-family households make up the remaining 31.6%, with lone person households at 27.9% and group households comprising 3.4%.
+The median household size is 2.6 people, larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households